 Nervous system irritability

 In fact, insomnia tends to be worse during perimenopause than menopause itself, says sleep expert Lydia Wytrzes, M.D., a neurologist and director of the Sutter Sleep Disorders Center in Sacramento.
-Women in perimenopause may also begin to experience irregular periods, since progesterone is the hormone that, as Pereira explains “organizes and sheds” the uterine lining.
+Women in perimenopause may also begin to experience irregular periods, since progesterone is the hormone that “organizes and sheds” the uterine lining.

 Later, as menopause nears, estrogen drops and women start to notice menopausal signs like: